suyashagarwal138/grasping_utils/README.md

 This can be replaced in due course.

 The executor node also implements IK checking - the highest quality grasp that passes the check is the one that gets executed.

-Changes to codebase for K1 arm are currently on the k1 branch only.

-Test test test